Applications for the 4D Inspec – non-contact measurement of surface features and micro defects at micrometer level resolution:

 The 4D InSpec was designed with MRO applications in mind.
 Use the gauge to measure surface defects on large components such as jet engine casings and housings, directly on the part.
 Measure surface features/defects on components with complex geometries such as turbine blades and fir-tree roots, even blind features and holes, all with micrometer resolution.

-Watch our short demonstration:
+Watch our short video:

 Surface defects on turbine blades and fir tree roots

 Accurate measurement of surface defects on turbine blades, fir-tree roots and other structures is critical to long component life and safe operation.
 The 4D InSpec can instantly measure features and defects from 0.1–100 mils deep on parts with challenging geometries.

 Watch our video on turbine blade edge defect measurements: